alvarnydev/yanniksahl.com/README.md

 # Portfolio Page

-I built my portfolio page using [Astro's](https://astro.build) Portfolio Template, which you can check out [here](https://astro.build/themes/details/portfolio/) .
+This repo hosts the code for my personal website over at yanniksahl.com.
+I built it using [Astro](https://astro.build) and [this](https://astro.build/themes/details/portfolio/) template.